Build it and smokers will come!

-This Friday, May 31, is World No Tobacco Day.
+May 31, is World No Tobacco Day.
 It's a golden opportunity to motivate smokers to consider ending their slow suicide and gradual self-destruction via smoke's hundreds of toxins.
 But how?
-The vast majority have given the nicotine patch, gum, lozenge, Zyban or Chantix one or more tires but without success.
+The vast majority have given the nicotine patch, gum, lozenge, Zyban, Chantix or e-cigs one or more tires but without success.
 Dying to quit, where else is there to turn?

 During April 2013, U.S. health officials spent an estimated $16 million as part of an overall $48 million 12-week "Tips from Former Smokers" campaign having a short term goal of motivating smokers to either call the national 1-800-QUIT-NOW telephone quitline or visit www.smokefree.gov.
 Both quitline callers and those visiting the website are strongly urged to obtain and use FDA approved quitting products.

 So how is the CDC's 2013 Tips from Former Smokers campaign going?
 The national quitline received a total of 101,634 calls during April 2013, the first full month of the campaign, more than double February's 50,410.

 Although this year's campaign is still ongoing, a similar CDC Former Smoker Tips campaign last year spent $54 million.
 According to the CDC, the entire $54 million was spent between March 19 and June 10, 2012 and resulted in 207,519 additional quitline calls and 510,571 additional website visits.
 That works out to a whopping $75 dollars for each smoker who called or visited.